entando/entando-docs/vuepress/docs/next/tutorials/getting-started/eks-install.md

 ### Add a Node Group to the Cluster
 1. Go to `Services` → `Elastic Kubernetes Service` → `Clusters` and select YOUR-CLUSTER-NAME
-2. Go to `Configuration` → `Compute`
+2. Go to `Compute`
 3. Click `Add Node Group` and supply the following fields
       * `Name`: Give your group a name, e.g. YOUR-NODE-1
       * `Node IAM Role`: Select the cluster role you created above.
 If the role doesn't appear, verify that you modified the trust policy as noted above.
       * Click `Next`
-4. Review the `Node Group compute and scaling configuration`.
+4. Review the `Node Group compute configuration`.
 These AWS defaults will work fine:
    * AMI type: `Amazon Linux 2`
    * Instance type: `t3.medium`
 5. Set the `Maximum size` to `5`.
 This is over-resourced for a Getting Started instance but offers capacity for adding microservices to your cluster without modifying the Node Group.